This Affiliate Services Agreement (“Agreement”) is entered into between:

 19. Entire Agreement

-- This Agreement (and IO) constitutes the entire agreement between the parties and supersedes and extinguishes all previous drafts, agreements, arrangements and understandings between them, whether written or oral, relating to its subject matter.
+- This Agreement (and the Campaign brief) constitutes the entire agreement between the parties and supersedes and extinguishes all previous drafts, agreements, arrangements and understandings between them, whether written or oral, relating to its subject matter.

 - Each party agrees that it shall have no remedies in respect of any representation or warranty (whether made innocently or negligently) that is not set out in this Agreement.
 No party shall have any claim for innocent or negligent misrepresentation based upon any statement in this agreement.

-- The terms of this Agreement prevail over the IO and the terms of this Agreement will only be amended if a supplementary addendum has been prepared, signed by both Parties and attached to this Agreement.
+- The terms of this Agreement prevail over the Campaign brief and the terms of this Agreement will only be amended if a supplementary addendum has been prepared, signed by both Parties and attached to this Agreement.

 - If any provision of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other valid, enforceable and legal provisions shall remain in full force and effect.